bazel-contrib/SIG-rules-authors/go-tutorial.md

 ```

 The WORKSPACE file was updated as well, and we have a new file called "deps.bzl".
-We now have a working bazel project, so what commands can we run?
+We now have a working Bazel project, so what commands can we run?

-### Basic bazel commands
+### Basic Bazel commands

 Bazel has various [commands](https://bazel.build/run/build#available-commands) that
 are defined.